-In addition to birds frequently seen in and around the restoration area and human uses, wildlife present in the area included dolphins frequently seen offshore foraging in the surf zone (e.g., Figure 26), jumping fish, small clams, and sea lions also seen in the surf zone offshore.
+In addition to birds frequently seen in and around the restoration area and human uses, wildlife present in the area included dolphins frequently seen offshore foraging in the surf zone (e.g., Figure 23), jumping fish, high densities of bean clams in the intertidal zone (Donax gouldi), and sea lions also seen in the surf zone offshore.

-Figure 26.
-Several dolphins photographed swimming offshore in front of restoration area (22 February 2019).
+Figure 23.
+Dolphin photographed swimming offshore in front of restoration area (5 February 2020).